 PREAMBLE 3

 ETR 1ST UPDATE DEVELOPMENT 5

 INTRODUCTION 6

 PRM IN EUROPE 7

 TRAINING AND LIFELONG LEARNING 8

-Undergraduate level

-POSTGRADUATE TRAINING 8
+UNDERGRADUATE LEVEL

+Postgraduate training

 TRAINING REQUIREMENTS FOR TRAINEES 10

 GENERAL ASPECTS OF TRAINING 10

 REQUIREMENTS FOR TRAINEES 10

 1. CONTENT OF TRAINING AND LEARNING OUTCOME 11

 a.
-Theoretical knowledge 11
+Theoretical knowledge

 b.
-Practical and clinical skills 11
+Practical and clinical skills

 c.
-Professionalism 12
+Professionalism

-2. Organization of training 13
+2. ORGANIZATION OF TRAINING 13

 a.
-Schedule of training 13
+Schedule of training

 b.
-Curriculum of training 13
+Curriculum of training

 c.
-Support of trainees 14
+Support of trainees

 d.
 Assessment and evaluation 15

 II.
 TRAINING REQUIREMENTS FOR TRAINERS 17

-1. Process for recognition as trainer 17
+1. PROCESS FOR RECOGNITION AS TRAINER 17

 a.
-Requested qualification and experience 18
+Requested qualification and experience

 b.
-Core competencies for trainers 18
+Core competencies for trainers

 2. QUALITY MANAGEMENT FOR TRAINERS 18

 III.
 TRAINING REQUIREMENTS FOR TRAINING INSTITUTIONS 19

 1. PROCESS FOR RECOGNITION AS TRAINING CENTRE 19

 a.
-Requirement on staff and clinical activities 19
+Requirement on staff and clinical activities

 2. QUALITY MANAGEMENT WITHIN TRAINING INSTITUTIONS 20

 a.
-Accreditation 20
+Accreditation

 b.
 Clinical Governance 21

 c.
 Manpower planning 21

 d.
 Regular report 21

 CURRICULUM OF STUDIES IN PHYSICAL AND REHABILITATION MEDICINE 23

-A. General competencies 23

-B. Specific competencies 23
+A. GENERAL COMPETENCIES

+B. SPECIFIC COMPETENCIES

-CURRICULUM OF STUDIES AND THEORETICAL KNOWLEDGE FOR THE EUROPEAN BOARD DIPLOI
+CURRICULUM OF STUDIES AND THEORETICAL KNOWLEDGE FOR THE EUROPEAN BOARD DIPLON

-(COURSE LEARNING OUTCOMES) 25
+(COURSE LEARNING OUTCOMES)

-CHAPTER 1 THE FUNDAMENTALS OF PRM 25
+CHAPTER 1.
+THE FUNDAMENTALS OF PRM

+CHAPTER 1.
+THE FUNDAIVIENTALS OF PRIVI

 CHAPTER 2.
-BODY STRUCTURES AND BODY FUNCTIONS 25 CHAPTER 3.
-CLINICAL DIAGNOSIS AND FUNCTIONAL ASSESSMENT IN PRM 27 CHAPTER 4.
-INTERVENTIONS IN PRM 28 CHAPTER 5.
-REHABILITATION FOR PERSONS WITH SPECIFIC HEALTH CONDITIONS 30 CHAPTER 6.
-PRM APPROACH TO DISABLING CONDITIONS IN THE ELDERLY 33 CHAPTER 7.
-PRM APPROACH TO DISABLING CONDITIONS IN CHILDREN 33 CHAPTER 8.
-RESEARCH IN REHABILITATION 34 CHAPTER 9.
-INTEGRATIVE AND CLINICAL REHABILITATION SCIENCES 34 PRACTICE LEARNING OUTCOMES 36 APPENDIX.
-DATA TO BE PROVIDED TO A RECEIVING COUNTRY ABOUT A DOCTOR 38 ACKNOWLEDGEMENTS 39
+BODY STRUCTURES AND BODY FUNCTIONS .
+25 CHAPTER 3.
+CLINICAL DIAGNOSIS AND FUNCTIONAL ASSESSMENT IN PRM .
+27 CHAPTER 4.
+INTERVENTIONS IN PRM .
+28 CHAPTER 5.
+REHABILITATION FOR PERSONS WITH SPECIFIC HEALTH CONDITIONS .
+30 CHAPTER 6.
+PRM APPROACH TO DISABLING CONDITIONS IN THE ELDERLY .
+33 CHAPTER 7.
+PRM APPROACH TO DISABLING CONDITIONS IN CHILDREN. .
+33 CHAPTER 8.
+RESEARCH IN REHABILITATION .
+34 CHAPTER 9.
+INTEGRATIVE AND CLINICAL REHABILITATION SCIENCES .
+34 PR ACTICE LEARNING OUTCOMES 36 AP PPENDIX.
+DATA TO BE PROVIDED TO A RECEIVING COUNTRY ABOUT A DOCTOR 38 AC KNOWLEDGEMENTS .
+39